 -Lodging can be expensive so consider short-term rentals, bed and breakfasts and Metro DC’s suburbs

 -Metro-If you are a Baby Boomer, check out the online instructions for getting 1/2 price tickets.
 Unfortunately, you must go to a downtown Metro station to purchase this reduced card in person.

 -Neighborhood bistros range from pizzerias to more formal fare.
 Adams Morgan’s diverse international restaurants do include many that are well-priced.
 Chinatown is another option right on the Metro Red Line.
-Unfortunately, it is shrinking with the encroachment by larger chains and developers.
-However, they have great authentic Chinese restaurants and fun small shops.
+Unfortunately, it is shrinking with the encroachment by larger chain stores.
+However, they do still have great authentic Chinese restaurants and fun small shops.
 (My favorite is a boutique with everything from canned goods to small gift items.
 I never leave without getting a few brightly colored wine covers that look like traditional Chinese dresses!)